WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 * There is still room for more peers on this CoinJoin.
 * The blinded output has never been registered before.
 * Each input has not been registered before, is not banned, is unspent, and that the input proof is valid.
-* That the sum value of inputs is higher than the minimum required value of 0.1 bitcoin.
+* That the sum value of inputs is higher than the minimum required value of roughly 0.1 bitcoin.

 Only when all these checks are valid does the coordinator sign the blinded output.
-He does not know the address that he is signing, because it is blinded.
+He does not know the address that he is signing, because it is blinded cypher-text.
 This signature is proof that the coordinator has verified that Alice is not cheating.
 The coordinator sends the signed blinded output back to Alice.

-Alice has the private key to unblind the signed blinded output.
+Alice has the secret parameters needed to unblind the signed blinded output.
 With the magic of cryptography, she can reveal the clear-text address of the anonset CoinJoin output, however, the coordinator signature is still attached to this address.

 The input registration phase ends when either, the number of registered inputs exceeds the number of required inputs [meaning anonymity set of 100 peers]; or when the last round was two hours ago.